4 Things To Do If Deferred From Your Top College

 If you applied to one or more colleges under Early Action and/or Early Decision admission plans, you are likely anxiously waiting for a decision.
-You may learn that your application has neither been accepted nor rejected, but deferred.
-This means that it has been converted to a regular application, and will be reviewed again in a few months along with all the applications in the regular admissions process.
+You may learn that your application has neither been accepted nor rejected, but instead it has been deferred.
+This means that your application has been converted to a regular application and will be reviewed again in a few months along with all the applications in the regular admissions process.

-My general recommendation to students who are deferred is to try to psychologically move on if possible.
-However, if you have your heart set on a certain college, there are a few things you can do to improve your chances of being accepted in the regular round:
+If you have your heart set on a certain college but get deferred, there are a few things you can do to improve your chances of being accepted in the regular round:

 Sending an email notifying the admissions office that you will attend if you are admitted may increase your chances of being accepted.
-While it’s important to demonstrate interest in this way, I suggest that you wait until after the New Year and then email, call or even visit, if you can.
-Many students who have been deferred call colleges as soon as they have released the results from their early rounds, and admissions offices are often very hectic at this time.
-The admissions staff needs a holiday too.
+While it’s important to demonstrate interest in this way, I suggest that you wait until after the New Year and then email, call, or even visit, if you can.
+Many students who have been deferred contact colleges as soon as they have released the results from their early rounds, and admissions offices are often very hectic at this time.
+The admissions staff needs a holiday, too.

 Ideally, you should visit the campus again and personally meet with someone in admissions.
 If you can arrange for an interview, even better.
 While it’s expensive to travel, if you are really committed to one college and want to spend the next four years there more than anything, showing up and telling the office is a good idea if you are hoping to be accepted in the regular round.
 Your visit signals to the college that you are serious about attending the institution.
 That said, if your personal circumstances preclude a campus visit, inform the admissions counselor of this while also trying the other tactics I suggest.

-4. Arranging for an additional letter of recommendation to be sent on your behalf could also help dramatically.
+Arranging for an additional letter of recommendation to be sent on your behalf could also help dramatically.
 You never know if just one teacher’s powerful words can push your application over the edge.
 Or perhaps someone outside of school who knows you well (like a boss at a job) could be a great extra option for another letter.